aabdelfattah/finfun/README.md

 # Running

-Fill the stocks you are interested in into `stocks.json` then
+`python3 finfun.py -r n`

-`python3 finfun.py`
+where n is n ranked top stocks in a sector